hot-dogs/whots16-data-report/docs/source/2_section.md

 last day of the cruise due to the bad weather because the system kept shutting down due to air going into the plumbing causing the pumps to stop working.
-The temperature differences between the internal SBE-45 and SBE-21 were between 0.2 and 0.4 °C and the conductivity differences 17 were nearly 0.05 S/m resulting in a salinity difference of about 0.28 g/kg.
+The temperature differences between the internal SBE-45 and SBE-21 were between 0.2 and 0.4°C and the conductivity differences 17 were nearly 0.05 S/m resulting in a salinity difference of about 0.28 g/kg.
 Sensor SBE-21 seems too large as compared to surface salinity from CTD casts conducted during the cruise.
 A diurnal cycle is apparent in the temperature and conductivity.